 Conservation

 The overarching context in which the SAP is rooted is conservation.
-The conservation and sustainable use of Pacific salmon is promoted through a precautionary approach to managing fisheries;addressing incidentally caught species; actions to maintain fish habitat and ecosystem integrity; and recognition of the need for timely and accurate fisheries catch information.
+The conservation and sustainable use of Pacific salmon is promoted through a precautionary approach to managing fisheries; priority to rebuild depressed wild salmon stocks addressing incidentally caught species; actions to maintain fish habitat and ecosystem integrity; and recognition of the need for timely and accurate fisheries catch information.

 The policy will allow for precautionary management in its implementation.
 In general, the precautionary approach in fisheries management is about being cautious when scientific information is uncertain, unreliable or inadequate and not using the absence of adequate scientific information as a reason to postpone or fail to take action to avoid serious harm to the resource.
 This requires a recognition that the level of uncertainty and risk (e.g. arising from increased variability of salmon returns due to climate changes) will influence fisheries management allocation and management decisions.
+This also requires recognition that socio-economic values should not supersede conservation requirements to protect and rebuild depressed wild salmon stocks.

 Conservation will not be compromised in the development of principles to guide salmon allocation priority.

 Conservation is a shared responsibility.

+The new policy will recognize that habitat protection and restoration are critical to conservation; and, the attainment of sustainable and beneficial salmon allocations and priority.

 Case Law